-CSO funding limitations in Moldova’s new Draft NCO Law
+CSO funding limitations proposed in Moldova’s new Draft NCO Law

 A new Moldovan draft law on Non-commercial Organizations was published for public consultation in July.
 While the new draft law could be a positive step forward in regulation of non-profit legal entities, the expediently introduced Special Provisions on CSOs’ engagement in political activities contradict the international and European standards on freedom of association, right to participation and freedom of expression.